Material flow accounts statistics - material footprints

 EW-MFA are in turn a subset of the European environmental-economic accounts.
 Environmental accounts can be used to analyse the interaction between the environment and the economy, because the accounts organise environmental information in a way that is consistent with the accounting principles of national accounts.
 The environmental accounts methodology is in line with the System of Environmental-Economic Accounting (SEEA), which is an international statistical standard.

 Trade flows in RME denote the amount of material extraction needed, anywhere in the world, to produce the traded products.
-To estimate those for the aggregated EU economy based on an environmentally-extended hybrid input-output model for the aggregated EU economy (for more details see the documentation of the EU RME model).
-Trade flows in RME and the RME-based material flow indicators (such as RMC and RMI) are not covered by Regulation (EU) 691/2011.
+To estimate those for the aggregated EU economy, Eurostat employs an environmentally-extended hybrid input-output model for the aggregated EU economy for more details see the documentation of the EU RME model).
+Trade flows in RME and the RME-based material flow indicators (such as RMC) are not covered by Regulation (EU) 691/2011.
 The modelling that is required for estimating trade flows in RME results in more uncertain indicator estimates than for the indicators based on EW-MFA, which are compiled from foreign trade statistics for as far as trade is concerned.

 Basic concepts used in national accounting are further explained in the Statistics Explained article 'Building the System of National Accounts - basic concepts' from the online publication 'Building the System of National Accounts'.
 Another good introduction in national accounting is the OECD publication 'Understanding National Accounts'.

-Eurostat's data set 'Material flow accounts in raw material equivalents' (env_ac_rme) include a breakdown by four main material categories; biomass, metal ores, non-metallic minerals, and fossil energy materials/carriers, each with several more detailed breakdowns, with a total of 67 categories (including grouped categories).
+Eurostat's data set 'Material flow accounts in raw material equivalents' (env_ac_rme) includes a breakdown by four main material categories; biomass, metal ores, non-metallic minerals, and fossil energy materials/carriers, each with several more detailed breakdowns, with a total of 67 categories (including grouped categories).
 The data set 'Material flow accounts in raw material equivalents by final uses of products' (env_ac_rmefd) presents data for the aggregated EU economy on raw material consumption, by material category, product and final use type.